About Fine Calculator

 How the calculators are checked and updated

 We do not treat calculator tables as one-time content.
-The working figures and thresholds used on the site are checked against current authority material, published penalty notice schedules, and the underlying legislation where that extra context is needed.
-When a state updates fine amounts, demerit settings, review pathways, or related transport guidance, we review the relevant calculator and guide pages and update the published estimates where appropriate.
+The working figures and thresholds used on the site are checked against current NSW authority material, published penalty notice schedules, and the underlying legislation where that extra context is needed.
+When NSW updates fine amounts, demerit settings, review pathways, or related transport guidance, we review the relevant calculator and guide pages and update the published estimates where appropriate.

 Who runs the site